 Haul your heavy-duty fat tire e-bikes with tires up to five inches wide.
 Adjustable wheel holders adapt to fit most bikes, including mountain and road.
 You may need to use a KAC Overdrive bike frame adapter to fit a low Y-frame bike or a step-thru ebike.

-You can’t always control the weather, but the carrier’s tough powder-coated steel tubing ensures it can withstand trips in less than ideal conditions.
+You can’t always control the weather, but the carrier’s tough powder-coated steel tubing ensures it can withstand trips in sketchy conditions.
 Padded hook arms lock your bikes in place and help prevent potential damage to your vehicle’s paint.

-The KAC Overdrive Sports K4 arrives mostly assembled and weighs 79 pounds when it’s fully set up.
+The KAC Overdrive Sports K4 arrives mostly assembled and weighs 79 lbs. when it’s fully set up.
 It is not recommended for RVs or fifth-wheel vehicles.

 - Only takes a few minutes to assemble